thegouge/dc20-beyond/README.md

 - [x] Create (or import) a toast system to alert the user to stuff
 - [ ] Build a basic form scaffold for character creation
   - [x] Player and character name
-    - [ ] re-populate these fields when user navigates back
   - [x] Attribute Scores
     - [x] Standard Array
     - [ ] Point buy
     - [ ] Roll/manual
     - [x] Choose saves
-    - [ ] Get back the attribute scores if the user goes back to this page
   - [ ] Background
     - [ ] Skills
       - [x] providing a list of skills to choose, grouped by governing attribute
         - Make sure to include knowlege skills
       - [x] pulling intelligence points from previous stage to limit choices
       - [ ] allowing an option to convert skill points into trade points?
-      - [ ] using auto-populated search params from Next to "save" progress if the user goes back
     - [ ] Trades
       - [x] Somehow provide a list of trades
       - [x] allowing the user to select 3 trades
       - [ ] allowing the user to convert a trade point to 2 language points
-    - [ ] Languages
+    - [x] Languages
       - [x] providing a list of languages
       - [x] allowing a user to select 2 language points
-      - [ ] allowing a user to either be stumbling or fluent in each language
+      - [x] allowing a user to either be stumbling or fluent in each language
     - [x] registering choices to the in-progress character
   - [ ] Ancestry
     - [x] choose between a full or half ancestry